 Create Your Preparation Plan: Get the exam pattern and make a skeleton of the examination.
 Prepare a timetable according to the time period left to prepare for the exam.

 Make a Month-Wise Preparation Plan: Divide the syllabus topic-wise, split them, and assign them month-wise.
 Accordingly, one can complete them in a given time frame.

-According to the skills and experience, the average salary for an MBA in Operations Management graduate ranges from INR 1.5 LPA - 18.5 LPA.
+According to the skills and experience, the average salary for an MBA in Operations Management graduate ranges from INR 1.5 LPA to 18.5 LPA.
 If they plan to pursue their career abroad, they may get paid around $60,000 – $135,000.
 A list of professions and the average pay scale is given below.

-Know More about MBA Operations Management Salary
+Read More: MBA in Operations Management Salary

 MBA graduates have vast opportunities in diverse sectors.
 When a graduate holds a specialization in Operations Management postgraduate degree their possibilities to get placed in top companies are high.
-Here the list of top recruiting companies.
+Here is the list of top recruiting companies.

 |Information technology sector||Accenture, HPE, TCS, CTS, Wipro, etc|

 |Banking sector||ICICI, HDFC, SBI, PNB, Kotak Mahindra, etc|

 |Manufacturing industry||IBM, L & T, Apple, BCG, J.P Morgan Chase & Co, etc|